Cisco ACI

 3. Simplified Management: Container schedulers automate the deployment and management of containers, reducing manual effort and enabling faster application delivery.

-4. Flexibility and Portability: With container schedulers, applications can be easily moved and deployed across different environments, whether on-premises, in the cloud, or in hybrid setups.
+4. Flexibility and Portability: With container schedulers, applications can be easily moved and deployed across different environments, whether on-premises, in the cloud, or hybrid setups.
 This flexibility allows organizations to adapt to changing business needs.

 Containers – Raising the Abstraction Level

 Container networking raises the abstraction level.
 The abstraction level was at a VM level, but with containers, the abstraction is moved up one layer.
-So instead of virtual hardware, you have an idealized O/S stack.
+So, instead of virtual hardware, you have an idealized O/S stack.

 It creates a predictable isolated stack with ALL userland dependencies.
 Each application is isolated from others, and dependencies are sealed in.
 Dependencies are the natural killer as they can slow down deployment lifecycles.
 Containers combat this and fundamentally change the operational landscape.
 Docker and Rocket are the main Linux application container stacks in production.